Butterfinger Logo

 Butterfinger Logo 1975

-In 1975, Butterfinger again changed the color palette in the logo elements.
-A new shade of yellow was chosen for the background, namely mustard.
-The letters in the word inscription became wider.
-At the same time, there was a gap between the letters.
+In 1975, Butterfinger again changed the color palette of the logo elements.
+A new shade of yellow, mustard, was chosen for the background.
+The letters in the word inscription became wider, and there was a gap between them.
 The contrast of colors between the wordmark and the background made the logo more vibrant and authoritative.

 1983 – 1998